 Not quite yet — now it’s time to check references.
 Sure, you could take everything the candidate has said at face value, but due diligence demands that you get input from managers they’ve worked under at previous companies.

 Getting references from your top job candidates’ former employers isn’t as simple as it used to be.
 Because managers know that revealing too much or too little can have legal consequences, they are increasingly wary of what and how much they say about past employees and their work histories.

 Some companies have been sued for not disclosing enough information about former workers, while others have paid enormous settlements because they provided a negative job reference — whether true or false.

-Because of these difficulties, rushing through the process of checking references — or bypassing it altogether — in order to quickly staff a position may be tempting to hiring managers, especially those in danger of losing top candidates to competing firms.
+Because of these potential complications when you check references, rushing through the process — or bypassing it altogether — in order to quickly staff a position may be tempting to hiring managers, especially those in danger of losing top candidates to competing firms.
 But even in a competitive candidate market, getting reliable information from a job seeker’s former supervisor is an important step to take before bringing someone on board.

 According to a Robert Half survey of 2,800 senior managers in the U.S., respondents reported removing 34 percent of job candidates from consideration for a position after a reference check.